aws-samples/aws-modernization-with-hashicorp-terraform/content/040_terraform_cloud_setup/3-cloud-workspace-create.md

 ## Prerequisites

-While Terraform can provision resources on many different providers and connect with several popular version control systems (VCSs), this tutorial requires:
+While Terraform can provision resources on many providers and connect with several popular version control systems (VCSs), this tutorial requires:

 - an [AWS account](https://aws.amazon.com/)
 - a [GitHub](https://github.com/) account